An amazing Xl of players Jose Mourinho has sold during his career

-The centre-back moved to Juventus in 2010 and went on to become one of the best centre-backs in the world, forming a formidable back three alongside Giorgio Chiellini and Andrea Barzagli
+The centre-back moved to Juventus in 2010 and went on to become one of the best centre-backs in the world, forming an era-defining partnership with Giorgio Chiellini for club and country.

 Chelsea signed Luis from Atletico Madrid in 2014 but the left-back endured a tough season, starting only nine Premier League games, and subsequently re-joined Atletico in 2015.